Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: PCA Variance Threshold Sensitivity

 \section{PCA Variance Threshold Sensitivity}

 To assess whether the default 95\% variance threshold for PCA dimensionality reduction is a fragile design choice, and to identify the minimum information content needed for reliable generation, we repeated the full SA generation pipeline at eleven retained-variance thresholds spanning 50\% to 99\%.
-For each family and threshold, we constructed the memory matrix, identified the critical temperature $\beta^*$ via entropy inflection, and generated 150 sequences (30 chains $\times$ 5 samples) at $\beta_{\mathrm{gen}} = \max(2\beta^*, 5)$, rounded to the nearest integer.
-Table~\ref{tab:pca-sensitivity} reports six representative thresholds (50\%, 60\%, 70\%, 80\%, 90\%, 95\%) for all eight families; intermediate and extreme thresholds are omitted for brevity but show consistent interpolation.
+For each family and threshold, we constructed the memory matrix, identified the critical temperature $\beta^*$ via the entropy inflection criterion, and generated 150 sequences (30 chains $\times$ 5 samples) at $\beta_{\mathrm{gen}} = \max(\lceil 2\beta^* \rceil, 5)$.
+Table~\ref{tab:pca-sensitivity} reports six representative thresholds for all eight families.

-The results reveal two regimes separated by a transition near 70--75\% retained variance.
-Above this threshold, generation quality is robust: KL divergence remained below 0.09 in every condition, novelty broadly increased with the variance threshold (higher $d$ provides more dimensions for exploration), and nearest sequence identity was essentially constant within each family (range $<0.10$).
-The critical temperature $\beta^*$ was largely insensitive to the threshold: in six of eight families, $\beta^*$ was identical across all eleven thresholds, reflecting the discrete resolution of the entropy inflection search grid.
-All decoded residues were valid amino acids at every threshold.